Ceutí

-Ceutí is a municipality in the autonomous region of Murcia in southeastern Spain and is located in the south-east of the northeasternquarter of the Region.
+Ceutí is a municipality in the autonomous region of Murcia in southeastern Spain and is located in the south-east of the northeastern quarter of the region.
 As of 2021, there are 12,199 inhabitants.

 Geography

 Climate

 According to the Köppen climate classification, the municipality of Ceutí has a semi-arid climate (BSk), like its bordering municipalities.
 Winters are very mild and summers are hot and dry.
 There is limited precipitation, less than 300 mm annually, with maximum rainfall in the spring and fall and minimum rainfall in the summer.
 Temperatures below freezing are rare in the winter, as are temperatures higher than 104°F in the summer.

 Symbols

 Flag

 The Municipal Flag of Ceutí is described as follows: a surface with 2 by 3 dimensions, green, in whose center and occupying half the height is a golden yellow tower with a red door and window, guarded by a brown dog.